 Donating pre-loved goods, or making financial contributions are another way to help support these branches of pro-life outreach.
 If you can’t do either of these then perhaps you could offer to help wash or mend the pre-loved donations.

 Another way to volunteer is to simply offer the hand of friendship to refugee families as they try to find their way in a new culture and country.
-A committee of volunteers formed within the parish of my childhood actively settles, rehomes and supports refugee families.
+A committee of volunteers formed within the parish of my childhood actively settles, re-homes and supports refugee families.
 They also help them navigate the tricky visa applications and campaign hard to reunite family members.

-I was disappointed by my own state representative recently when he voted in favour of “safe access zones” around abortion providers.
+I was disappointed by my own state representative recently when he voted in favor of “safe access zones” around abortion providers.
 Despite receiving correspondence from members of his electorate he was given leave by the leader of his party to give a ‘conscience’ vote.
 Needless to say, he was in the majority and the legislation is now law.

 Sometimes, as evidenced above, petitioning or lobbying our elected representatives is not quite enough.
-I belong to a generation of the typically politically apathetic and this lack of involvement in the political machinations of our nation is not doing us any favours.
+I belong to a generation of the typically politically apathetic and this lack of involvement in the political machinations of our nation is not doing us any favors.
 So then, how do we turn this around?

 One, by voting for people based on issues of morality.
 But, as some argue, we are in the minority in this way of voting, isn’t this redundant?
 It may feel that way, but do it anyway.

 If you’re still keen to make changes in the political system why not consider joining a political party?
 Being part of the party gives you the right to vote for pre-selection (though in some cases you need to be a member of a political party for a certain period of time before you are granted such voting rights).
 If you can influence pre-selection of a more suitable candidate you can help change to face of your governing body and the party, from within.
-If you’re a member of the Republican Party one option would be to link up with the Republican National Coalition for Life.

-And of course, you could always run for politics yourself.
+And of course, you could always run for political office yourself.
 Ok, that doesn’t really appeal to me either, but we do need strong moral voices in politics, at all levels, and if we are underrepresented in politics because none of us are willing to enter into it, then we’re facing a less than appealing outcome.

 Choosing an obstetrician is not an easy feat, but if you also take into consideration the mentality of your medical specialist you might find it easier to make that decision.
 I know personally that finding, after already delivering 3 babies, an obstetrician who didn’t turn up her nose at our openness to life and our decision not to use contraception, was a breath of fresh air.
 If anyone locally asks for an obstetric recommendation I have no reservations at all in sending them her way.